USS Okanogan: Peacetime service

 During 1963–1964, Okanogan again cruised with the 7th Fleet in the Western Pacific.

-When she once again left Long Beach 19 April 1965, it was for direct participation in the Vietnam War.
+Project SHAD

+Okanogan was subjected to simulated chemical weapon attacks in January and February 1965 under Project SHAD.

 Vietnam War

+Okanogan left Long Beach 19 April 1965, it was for direct participation in the Vietnam War.
 Through May and June 1965, Okanaogan carried men and ammunition between Okinawa and Da Nang, Chu Lai, and Qui Nhơn; from July to November, she served as station ship at Da Nang, providing the Navy Support Activity there with berthing and messing facilities for 700 to 900 persons.
 Her boats operated 18 to 20 hours a day in this essential support for build-up of one of the major bases for the Allied effort to repel Communist aggression.

 Okanogan returned to Long Beach 17 December, and in June and July 1966, again voyaged to South Vietnam, carrying Marine communications technicians.
 On 17 November 1966, she returned to Da Nang as station ship.
+Okanogan arrived at home port Long Beach on 14 June 1967.
 As a member of Amphibious Force Pacific, Okanogan continued her mission in transporting, training and supporting the fleet into 1968.